My workflow

 • Currently, I am trying out the Mistral 7B instruct v0.3 open-weight LLM model in LM Studio to chat with my locally stored documents.
 The strategic partnership between Mistral AI and semiconductor equipment manufacturer ASML enhances value to the Mistral AI value chain.

-• I rent a cloud VPS by Hetzner.
+• I rent a cloud VPS from Hetzner.
 Alternatively, I could switch to Scaleway, perhaps this more closely resembles the range of services of DigitalOcean that I used before.
 Let’s see whether I need these additional options.

-• I use git for code versioning and Codeberg for storing my repositories.
+• I use git for code versioning and Codeberg for storing my recent repositories.
 However, there are still active repositories at GitHub which I used before; these will be migrated to Codeberg upon updating codes.

 Learning